Choose Your Study Destination

 All graduates may apply for permanent residency if meeting eligibility criteria – either through the skilled migration pathway (see priority occupations here) or through employer sponsorship, leading to permanent residency upon meeting conditions.

-If you start from a foundation program and are under 18, you must stay in:
+If you are under 18 and apply to study in Australia, you must stay in:

 • A school-approved homestay,